axelpina/portainer-traefik-letsencrypt/README.md

+> [!CAUTION]
+> This repository is no longer maintained as of May 18th, 2025.

 # Portainer + Traefik w/ Let's Encrypt

 This repository will help you set up Portainer served by Traefik over HTTPS (Let's Encrypt)